jordiqui/SirioC/README.md

   heuristics, and tapered evaluation.
 * Quiet-move pruning and search stability refinements inspired by Berserk and Stockfish to supply competitive default play.
+* Optional Syzygy 5-7-man tablebase probing via the `UseSyzygy` and `SyzygyPath` options for perfect endgame information.

 ## Engine heuristics